 Strategies for Workforce Development: A Toolkit for the Solar Industry is an indispensable resource published by the Solar Training Network.
 The toolkit provides actionable solutions for industry-led workforce development initiatives.
 Download the toolkit to learn how teaming with the public workforce system and starting word-based learning programs can benefit your company, and how to get started.

 In 2017, the The Solar Training Network released Solar Training and Hiring Insights, an in-depth report in 2017 showcasing solar industry trends, employer preferences and case studies, the business case for investment in training, a state-by-state index of demand for workforce development, and more.

-Solar Career Map.
-The Interstate Renewable Energy Council Solar Career Map allows instructors, policymakers, and job seeker to explore the broad range of careers available across the entire solar industry.
+The Solar Career Map, published by the Interstate Renewable Energy Council, allows instructors, policymakers, and job seeker to explore the broad range of careers available across the entire solar industry.

-Financing the Next Generation of Solar Workers.
-Released in November 2012, Financing the Next Generation of Solar Workers provides a starting point for a new path forward in financing solar workforce training.
+Financing the Next Generation of Solar Workers, released in 2012, provided a starting point for a new path forward in financing solar workforce training.
 This marks the culmination of a joint effort between The Solar Foundation, SolarTech, and the North American Board of Certified Energy Practitioners (NABCEP), working together under the SolarTech Workforce Innovations Collaborative (SWIC), to conceive of a number of innovative funding mechanisms to provide adequate private-sector funding for workforce training programs.